 How and When to Use Katakana

-Katakana is also used often used for onomatopoeic words, which are words that imitate sounds, such as “pikapika” (sparkling), “gacha” (clacking sound), or “wanwan” (dog’s bark).
+Katakana is also often used for onomatopoeic words, which are words that imitate sounds, such as “pikapika” (sparkling), “gacha” (clacking sound), or “wanwan” (dog’s bark).

 Katakana can also be used to emphasize words, similar to how words might be italicized or bolded in English.
 You can usually see this more in signs or advertisements, like メガネ, megane (glasses) or ラーメン (raamen, glasses).